 - Must be in final year of residency, Head of Residents or within the last two years of residency in Argentina or another Latin American country.

 - Letter of recommendation from the Director of the Residency.

 - CV of candidacy

-- Description of project for basic or clinical investigation on Tumors of the CNS which the candidate will develop during 2021, once returning to their home country of origin.
+- Description of project for basic or clinical investigation on Tumors of the CNS which the candidate will develop during the year of IOP award, once returning to their home country of origin.